jparadadev/jparadadev.github.io/_posts/2023-05-10-optimization-techniques-cache-memory-access.md

 As we can see, we have changed the order of the loops so that they go in the same order as the accesses of matrix C (unlike the unoptimized code).
 This way, we manage to perform the iterations of matrix C by rows instead of columns, reducing the number of cache misses.
 This is because cache blocks are filled with information from rows, so in the previous way, we were jumping from row to row, causing a cache miss for each access.

 As in the previous case, we compile and run the program.
-The performance has improved compared to the previous execution, as we can see.
+The performance has improved compared to the previous execution.

 ```bash
 $ gcc -O0 code_loop_interchange.c -o run_loop_interchange